setname490204634/Team-car-racing/documentation.md

 - MainScene.unity, used to run enviroment

 #### /Roads
+- TilePoints.cs, script to asign checkpoints to a single road tile
 - contains road tiles prefabs
 - grass, road, wall, finish line materials
 - wall prefabs
 - halfway hitbox (as checkpoint)

 #### /Maps
+- MapManager.cs, holds a list of map prefabs and has functions to replace current map
+- MapSegmentHandler.cs, from tiles with checkpoints creates list of checkpoints in order of the track direction.
+It also provides functions to get directions based on the checkpoints.
+For example if i am at checkpoint A and next is B, the functions will create vector in direction from A to B. There are more options.
 - contains maps prefabs

 #### /Cars